safjammed/simple-ckeditor-with-server-image-upload/README.md

 # setting up

-- Database can be set up via editing the "db.php" file.
+- Database connections can be set up via editing the "db.php" file.
+- The structure of the database is given inside 'ckeditor.sql' Just import that into your phpmyadmin and you are good to go.
 - Javascripts are coded inside the custom.js file which can be found inside "js/" folder.